 Should the control thermostat fail, the temperature limiter will trip thus creating an immediate shutdown regardless of firing mode.
-If this occurs the temperature limiter situated in the controls housing will require resetting by pushing the small pin in firmly.
-Note!
-Access to this pin is gained by removing door and unscrewing safety cover (if fitted).
+An overheat neon on the controls fascia will indicate this condition has occurred.
+The door will have to be removed to permit access to the temperature limiter re-set pin.
+If, after pushing the pin in, the light on the fascia does not go out and the boiler does not light up, it could be that the boiler is still too hot, i.e. the control thermostat has not reset.
 An investigation should be carried out to ascertain the reason for the overheating.
 An obvious reason would be too low a water flow rate through the boiler.
-NOTE!
-The pilot will not remain established if this pin is not re-set manually.